agentmorris/MegaDetector/README-package.md

 `pip install megadetector`

-MegaDetector model weights aren't downloaded at pip-install time, but they will be (optionally) automatically downloaded the first time you run the model.
+MegaDetector model weights aren't downloaded at the time you install the package, but they will be (optionally) automatically downloaded the first time you run the model.

 ## Package reference